kreamweb/Product-GTIN-EAN-UPC-ISBN-for-WooCommerce/readme.txt

 10. Shortcode

 == Changelog ==
+= 1.0.6 - Released: Jan 5, 2020 =
+*  New: Support for WordPress 5.3
+*  New: Support for WooCommerce 3.9
+*  New: Support for Schema.org/Product, added an option to choose the property name (thanks to @stroykamarketcom)

 = 1.0.5 - Released: Jun 19, 2019 =
-*  New: Support to WordPress 5.2.x
+*  New: Support for WordPress 5.2.x
-*  New: Support to WooCommerce 3.6.x
+*  New: Support for WooCommerce 3.6.x
 *  New: Integration with Google Product Feed, registers GTIN field from Product GTIN for WooCommerce plugin as a pre-population option (thanks to Lee Willis)
 *  Fix: Public label fix (thanks to davado)

 = 1.0.4 - Released: Oct 26, 2018 =
-*  New: Support to WooCommerce 3.5.x
+*  New: Support for WooCommerce 3.5.x
 *  New: Added 'ean_code' in WooCommerce Rest product data
 *  Fix: Search by GTIN Code with Wordpress Search Widget